-After becoming a Point Scholar in 2011, Tommy moved from Indiana to attend New York University where he studied film production with queer studies.
+After becoming a Point Scholar in 2011, Tommy moved from southern Indiana to attend New York University where he studied film production with queer studies.
 There, Tommy developed his skills as a queer writer and filmmaker and produced several plays and short films through his coursework.
-He was the producer of “Blonde,” an award winning short film that premiered internationally.
-During his senior year, Tommy wrote and directed his thesis film, “Getting Off,” and completed his first full-length documentary, “Young Queer New York,” which are currently both in the festival circuit.
+He was the producer of Blonde, an award winning short film that premiered internationally.
+During his senior year, Tommy wrote and directed his thesis film, Getting Off, and completed his first full-length documentary, Young Queer New York,which garnered film festival accolades across the country.

 During his time at NYU, Tommy worked as a resident assistant on campus where he programmed diversity and wellness events that engaged students with a variety of intersectional race, gender, and sexuality oriented topics.
 He also served as a producer for the Gallatin Arts Festival for three years and received a 2014 NYU Presidential Service Award for his work.

 Off campus, Tommy was an intern and active volunteer for PFLAG NYC’s Safe School Program where he spoke to middle and high school students about LGBTQ+ issues and started his own non-profit from 2011 – 2016 called Raise Up, to bring awareness of LGBTQ+ issues to southern Indiana and started several first time GSAs at local high schools.
 He also interned at HBO, Tribeca Film Festival, and Viacom.